mkarner07/mkarner07.github.io/_posts/2023/2023-12-10-The-Psychology-of-Choice.md

 But is experts’ intuition always worse than pure statistics?

 The researcher Gary Klein does not think so.
 He is an advocate of a school that assumes that expert opinions based on intuition are better than predictions made by algorithms.
-This contradicts the standpoint of Daniel Kahnemann and the studies shown above.
+This contradicts the standpoint of Daniel Kahneman and the studies shown above.

-Nevertheless, Gary Klein and Daniel Kahnemann collaborated on the topic “experts’ intuition”.
+Nevertheless, Gary Klein and Daniel Kahneman collaborated on the topic “experts’ intuition”.

 The results suggest that experts can certainly have good intuitions and that they can even outperform algorithms.
 However, whether experts can really acquire true expertise depends on the field: